presentable-user2021/website/content/materials/act-01/03-xaringan-extras/index.markdown

 ### Goal

-`start.Rmd` contains one slide with a plot and the code used to create it.
+`03-start.Rmd` contains one slide with a plot and the code used to create it, but neither is presented well.
-Our goal is to present both the code and the plot.
+Our goal for this activity is to present both the code and the plot in a way that helps the presenter and the audience.

 ### Two Slides